 The results are relevant to their needs, are presented clearly and understandably, and are complete; and

-The assumptions and methodology (including, but not limited to, models and modelling techniques) used are disclosed appropriately in the actuary’s report.
+The assumptions and methodology (including, but not limited to, models and modelling techniques) used are disclosed appropriately.

-Scope – This standard will apply to actuaries when performing actuarial services involving the development and use of enterprise risk models, including stress tests and scenario tests, to assess solvency and produce risk metrics for ERM programs of both group and solo insurance entities.
-These models are generally categorized as those that aid in evaluating risk to an organization (risk evaluation models) or those that are used to develop appropriate levels of capital (capital models).
+Scope – This standard applies to actuaries when performing actuarial services involving the selection, modification, development, and use of enterprise risk models, including stress tests and scenario tests, to assess solvency, assess capital adequacy, and produce risk metrics for ERM programs of insurers.

-Relationship to ISAP 1 and ISAP 1A – Where possible, this ISAP does not repeat guidance already provided in ISAP 1 and ISAP 1A.
-Any actuary who asserts compliance with this ISAP (as a model standard) must also comply with ISAP 1 and ISAP 1A.
-References in ISAP 1 to “this ISAP” should be interpreted as applying equally to this ISAP 5, where appropriate.
+Relationship to ISAP 1 and ISAP 1A – Compliance with ISAP 1 and ISAP 1A is a prerequisite to compliance with this ISAP.
+References in ISAP 1 and in ISAP 1A to “this ISAP” should be interpreted as applying equally to this ISAP 5, where appropriate.

 Defined Terms – This ISAP uses various terms whose specific meanings are defined in the Glossary.
 These terms are highlighted in the text with a dashed underscore and in blue, which is a hyperlink to the definition (e.g., actuary).